In today’s blog, I’m going to go through the major differences between a single operator franchise and a multi unit franchise.

 But going from one to five, there is that hurdle to cross.
 And a lot of people, for lifestyle reasons, and also capital reasons might just want to stick to one location.

 Now the multi unit franchise is going to be more like an executive where you’re generally managing 10 to 100-plus employees, and you’re going to have three or four levels of management in your business.
-You either have to be pretty rich, Value of all the non-financial and financial assets of a business buyer.
-There is usually a minimum net worth requirement to qualify as a… well over a million dollars.
+You either have to be pretty rich, net worth well over a million dollars.
 Or be comfortable taking credit, taking loans.

 Most franchisees will take advantage of the Small Business Administration 7(a) loan program.
 Or they might look to roll over their retirement funds.
 Especially if you’re gonna open up multiple locations, and you don’t already have millions of dollars of capital.
 So you got to be willing to take a higher risk than someone that might be open to just have one location.
 So you’re either comfortable taking credit and that risk that go with leveraging up your investment, or you gotta wait to reinvest the capital.